|

 Photo of 1966 Freshman Class on old Boy’s Slide

-(There were two of these slides, about 6 – 10 feet
+(These two slides were about 6 – 10 feet apart.
+The

 slide.)